hmcts/java-logging/README.md

 # Reform Java logging module

-A Java module which allows to configure [Logback](https://logback.qos.ch/) to log in a format which we can feed into Logstash.
-Uses the [logback-logstash-encoder](https://github.com/logstash/logstash-logback-encoder) to produce JSON output.

-Detailed documentation can be found [here](docs/logging.md)
+A Java module which standardises the logging for the reform projects.

 ## Prerequisites